Join the Fight

 - Study participants must complete a minimum of eight or nine visits; additional visits may be required.

 - Selected study participants will be compensated for their time and participation.

 To be eligible to participate, you must:

 - Be between 12 and 17 years old.

 - Have stable health (meaning that any present condition is not likely to worsen to the point the participant is no longer able to continue the study).

-- Be able to attend all study visits and maintain an e-diary for 7 days after each injection.
+- Be able to attend all study visits and maintain an e-diary for seven days after each injection.

 - Agree to use highly effective contraception during participation (if applicable).

-This study will investigate the level of antibodies against COVID-19 induced by the vaccine candidate VLA2001 and whether it is safe for use.
-We will recruit approximately 660 adolescents to help us evaluate the vaccine compared to a placebo.
+This study will investigate the level of antibodies against COVID-19 induced by the VLA2001 vaccine candidate and whether it is safe for use.
+We will recruit at least 660 adolescents to help us evaluate the vaccine candidate compared to a placebo.